thequietlife/security-research-notes/README.md

-jotting down notes as I learn security research - one bug at a time and python scripting
+jotting down notes as I learn security research - one bug at a time

+starting with: xss